beyond-all-reason/teiserver/documents/designs/clans.md

 and display on the website that a given map (worlds) now belongs to a given clan with other clans able to challenge the current inhabitants to win it over

+#### Brothers
+- Clan challenges, rewards/levels for completing them
+-  Stats, LOTS of stats

+#### Beherith
+- Home planets for clans and some form of clan wars would be epic indeed

+#### Planned DB structure
 Clan
 - name: String
 - tag: String